 When those ice cream cravings hit, but you want something a bit lighter, why not blend up a frozen banana and make yourself some Banana Nice Cream.
 A lower in calorie and fat alternative to ice cream, which kids love too.
 So many different ways to flavour it and the topping choices are almost endless.
-Ready in just 2 minutes (providing you already have some frozen bananas).
+This frozen dessert can be ready in just 2 minutes.

 What Is Banana Nice Cream?

-Nice cream just sounds so, well, nice, doesn’t it.
-It implies that ice cream isn’t nice, which is of course it is, but if you are looking for a lower in fat and calories alternative then this is nicer.
+Nice cream just sounds so, well, nice, doesn’t it?
+It implies that ice cream isn’t nice, which is of course it is, but if you are looking for a lower in fat and calories alternative then this frozen treat is nicer.
 This is also raw, vegan, gluten free, dairy free and with no added sugar.

 It is basically a frozen banana that has been blended up to have an ice cream consistency.
 Yes, really!
 It’s a great way to use up bananas that are going a bit brown, as super ripe bananas are best for this recipe.